GuildWorks/titech-2023/docs/Bubble2/Bubble2-en.md

 ## Create logic

-Logic is embedded in various places in the application.
+Logic is embedded in various places in an application.

-- Give feedback on screen operations
+- Return feedback on screen operations
 - Extract and process data
-- Switch screens by authority, etc.
+- Various options such as switching screens depending on permissions etc.

-Bubble can also embed logic in various places, so let's do it together.
+Logic can be embedded in various places in Bubble, so let's do it together.

 ---

-## Return feedback for screen operation
+## Return feedback for screen operations

 ---

-## Return feedback for screen operation
+## Return feedback for screen operations

-Bubble can embed logic for screen elements.
+Bubble allows you to embed logic into screen elements.
-It can be used to create and mix feedback for screen operations.
+It can be used to create feedback for screen operations.

-When you hover over the pet list, let's add a movement so that a red frame is attached.
+Let's add a movement so that when you hover over the pet list, a red frame will appear.

 ![w:800](images/2022-11-26-00-53-48.png)

 ---

-We will embed the logic in the image Element
+Embed logic in the image element
 - open pet_list
-- Double-click the image Element of the pet image to open the settings
+- Double-click the image element of the pet image to open settings
 - Specify `Conditional` from the tab
 - Click the `Define another condition` button

-As I mentioned in specifying rules for whether or not to display responsive, here you can define how to change the property when the conditions and conditions are met.
+As mentioned in the rules for displaying responsive content, here you can define conditions and how to change properties when the conditions are met.

 ![bg right w:600](images/2021-11-20-02-53-06.png)

 ---

-First, let's see what conditions can be specified.
+First, let's take a look at what conditions can be specified.

-- The corresponding image Element, its parent element and other elements in the screen
+- The corresponding image element, its parent element, and other elements on the screen
 - Login user
 - New data search
-- Current status such as current date, current position, page width, scroll position, etc.
+- Current status, including date, current position, page width, scroll position, etc.

-In this way, you can see that various conditions can be specified.
+As you can see, you can specify various conditions like this.

 ![bg right w:400](images/2021-11-20-02-55-53.png)

 ---

-This time, let's simply select the corresponding image `This Image`.
+This time, let's simply select the relevant image `This Image`.

-Then, the image states are listed next.
-There are many options here, but this time, select `is hovered`.
+Then, the image status will be arranged next.
+There are various options here as well, but this time select `is hovered`.

-Now the condition is that the image in question is hovered over.
+This will create a condition when the image in question is hovered over.

 ![w:400](images/2021-11-20-03-05-21.png)

 ---

-Next, specify which properties to change when the conditions are met.
+Next, specify which properties should be changed and how if the conditions are met.
 Click on `Select a property to change when true` and take a look inside.

-- image source, alt attribute
+- Image source, alt attribute
-- clickable, borders, etc.
+- Clickable, borders, etc.

-I know that things can change.
+I understand that there are many things that can be changed.
-What is listed here depends on the type of Element.
+The items listed here vary depending on the type of element.

 ![bg right w:400](images/2021-11-20-03-09-36.png)

 ---

-This time, when it is hovered, it will have a red border.
+This time, when it is hovered over, a red border will be added.
-- Click `Border style - all borders`
+- Click on `Border style - all borders`
 - Change `None` to `Solid`
-- It means that the border is changed from `none` to `show solid line`.
+- This means that the frame line specified as ``no frame'' is changed to ``display solid line''.

 ![bg right w:400](images/2021-11-20-03-16-54.png)

 ---

 - Select `Select a property to change when true`
-- Click `Border coloer - all borders`
+- Click `Border color - all borders`
 - You will be able to specify the color, so select the defined Primary
-- Similarly, next, specify `Border width - all boarders` and set `2`
+- Similarly, next, specify `Border width - all boards` and set it to `2`

 ![bg right w:400](images/2022-11-26-00-53-18.png)

-This completes the settings.
+The settings are now complete.

 ---

 ## Let's preview

-When I hover, a red frame appears.
+When you hover over it, a red frame will appear.

 ![w:700](images/2022-11-26-00-53-48.png)

-In this way, you can create products by embedding logic such as returning easy-to-understand feedback for user operations and switching screen decorations depending on the state.
+In this way, you can create a product by embedding logic such as returning easy-to-understand feedback to user operations or switching screen decorations depending on the state.

 ---